piffpaffpuff/woocommerce-delivery-notes/readme.txt

 == Frequently Asked Questions ==

-= How can I remove the Website URL and page number from the invoice or delivery note? =
+= How to prevent that the Website URL and page numbers are printed? =

-You can find an option in the print view of every browser to disable them.
+You can find an option in the print view of every browser to disable those.
 This is a browser specific option that can't be controlled by the plugin.
 Please read your browser help for more infromation.

 = Why are my bulk printed orders not splitted to seperate pages? =